TheAirBlow/blowaunch/readme.md

 ## Limitations
 * Only Linux is supported, fuck windows users.
 * You cannot use custom versions.
-* Offline mode is not supported
+* Offline mode is not supported.
 * No auth (Mojang account)
-* Slow download speed
+* Slow download speed.